 The lack of an effective British response to the famine no doubt contributed to the enormity of the crisis and surely increased the death count from what it could have been.

-The Aftermath of the Great Famine
+Effects of the Irish Potato Famine

 Dramatic Population Decrease